 “Data without action is meaningless”- Unknown.

-Employee engagement action plan is a process that an organization must come up with to identify and prioritize their actions and also be able to identify quick and simple changes to demonstrate to its employees that the organization is determined to set in an action plan on receiving any form of feedback about levels of employee engagement within the organization.
+Employee engagement action plans are a process that an organization must come up with to identify and prioritize their actions and also be able to identify quick and simple changes to demonstrate to its employees that the organization is determined to set in an action plan on receiving any form of employee feedback about levels of employee engagement within the organization.

-If your organization is determined to bring a substantial change in terms of how employee engagement is perceived in your organization, then an employee engagement action plan is the perfect tool to get started with.
+Suppose your organization is determined to bring a substantial change in terms of how employee engagement is perceived in your organization.
+In that case, an employee engagement action plan is the perfect tool to get started with.

-We surveyed and interviewed HR leaders across the globe and a whopping 50% of them said, they rarely if ever do anything meaningful with the results of their survey.
+We surveyed and interviewed HR leaders across the globe, and a whopping 50% of them said they rarely, if ever, do anything meaningful with their survey results.
 The reasons are alarming:

-- It’s tough for us, we have competing priorities, we are day jobs
+- It’s tough for us, we have competing priorities, and we are day jobs

-- It’s tough to manage internal teams towards progress on something which isn’t even priority
+- It’s tough to manage internal teams toward progress on something which isn’t even a priority

-- It’s data about the stuff that has already happened, it lags any new indicator.
-It’s not predictive, it’s hard to turn it into knowledge around what is going to happen
+- It’s data about the stuff that has already happened and lags behind any new indicator.
+It’s not predictive.
+It’s hard to turn it into knowledge about what is going to happen

-I would argue and say, we have to invest in this kind of work just as we do in any other operating system in our business.
-We invest in our accounting systems, marketing systems, in our sales system, in our production facilities.
+We should invest in this kind of work just as we do in any other operating system in our business.
+We invest in our accounting systems, marketing systems, in our sales systems, in our production facilities.

-If engagement (and culture) is really important as we say it is, why don’t we want to invest here like we do in any operating system?
-This takes resources, investment, this takes intention.
-This is not just a one time process.
+If engagement (and culture) is really important, as we say it is, why don’t we want to invest here as we do in any operating system?
+This takes resources and investment, and this takes intention.
+This is not just a one-time process.
 This is an ongoing effort.

-There is no doubt when I say, higher levels of employee engagement are good for the business as businesses with a large number of engaged employees have registered better profit percentages, it’s not just the monetary gains, this talks greatly about workplace culture.
+Higher levels of employee engagement are good for the business as businesses with a large number of engaged employees have registered better profit percentages.
+It’s not just the monetary gains; this talks greatly about workplace culture.

-Before you start putting the plan together consider the following questions to gain better clarity and direction while strategizing employee engagement action plan:
+Before you start putting the plan together, consider the following questions to gain better clarity and direction while strategizing an employee engagement action plan:

-- What areas of improvement will result in the strategic gains in the levels of employee engagement?
+- What areas of improvement will result in strategic gains in the levels of employee engagement?

 - Do any of the areas of improvement already align with the current strategic direction?

-- What is the amount of fund that the organization is looking to invest?
+- What is the amount of funds that the organization is looking to invest?